jzhang38/Peiyuan-s-Gait-Reognition-Reading-List/capstone.md

 GaitGL without crossEntropyLoss
 2. Pretrain out Gait Recognition model of Person ReID dataset.
 3. Contrastive Learning with data augmentation
-4. Ramdom Sample a fixed length 的影响
+4. Ramification clased by ramdomly sample a fixed length
 5. Few shot learnin: train a small model to change the last few layer's parameter?
 6. Use existing large scale video dataset such as dataset for activity detection. -- > do human annotation. --> this is only single view